-💯 Restoration is carried out on a per-virtual server basis.
+Restoration is carried out on a per-virtual server basis.

-Table 71: Restoring from a Snapshot (List of Items That Can Be Set) Items ltem Description Required Resource ID of Snapshot Specify the resource ID of the snapshot that will be restored Yes
+Table 74: Restoring from a Snapshot (List of Items That Can Be Set)

-2.2.1.5 Managing Virtual Server for SAP Images
+2.2.1.5 Managing Virtual Server for SAP Cloning Images (Private Images)

 Create private images from an existing virtual server for SAP and delete private images that have been created.